babashka/babashka/README.md

   maps.
 Ostensibly they work the same, but under the hood there are no Java classes that correspond to them.

+- Currently `reify` works only for one class at a time

 - The `clojure.core.async/go` macro is not (yet) supported.
 For compatibility it currently maps to `clojure.core.async/thread`.
 More info [here](#coreasync).